-- user="DN" Supply a valid DN for the user attribute. - server="SERVER:PORT" Replace SERVER with the host name where your SIP Server is deployed, and PORT with the SIP port of the SIP Server host.
-(The default SIP port value is 5060.) - protocol="TRANSPORT" Set the protocol attribute to reflect the protocol being used to communicate with SIP Server.
+- user="DN"-Supply a valid DN for the user attribute. - server="SERVER: PORT"-Replace SERVER with the host name where your SIP Server is deployed, and PORT with the SIP port of the SIP Server host.
+The default SIP port value is 5060.
+For SRV resolution, specify the SRV record without including the port number in the server's URI.
+Also see SRV Resolution below. - protocol="TRANSPORT"-Set the protocol attribute to reflect the protocol being used to communicate with SIP Server.
 Possible values are UDP, TCP, or TLS.